Worker IsolationWorker Isolation

 kestra.ee.java-security.forbidden-paths

 This is a list of paths on the file system that the Kestra Worker will be forbidden to read or write to.
-This can be useful to protect Kestra configuration files and ensure security for audits and compliance.
+This can help to protect Kestra configuration files and ensure security for audits and compliance.
 With this property configured, you can reduce the amount of directories that a Worker can access such as protecting access to the folders where global Kestra configuration or ~/.aws/credentials are stored.

 kestra.ee.java-security.authorized-class-prefix